 If I had to pick my favourite meal, I’d probably say pizza – I love it.
 Especially when I did the Italy trip – I’ll tell you, my son was obsessed by it.
 You can’t beat pizza in the mountains.
 I do like the old melted cheese fondue.
 You’ve got to have a fondue.

 Phil Tufnell followed you on to The Jump this year.
-Did you give him any tips while he was out there?
+Did you give him any tips?

 Well he was shocking!
 I mean he was embarrassingly bad.
 At least I had some good jumps!
 Even though I broke my ribs going off the mid-sized jump, at least I still jumped 12 or 13 metres off the smaller jump.